jnear/testpage/index.md

 ---
 permalink: /
 layout: home
-title: Welcome
+title: Learn about DP
 ---

-Intro this is resources for learning differential privacy
+Resources for learning differential privacy

 ## Resources for Policymakers